 If there is no finished ceiling, you’ll have to install a dropped ceiling.
 In that case, you’ve got a few options for soundproofing.

 16. Work out during the right time

 If all those previous measures aren’t enough and you still bother other people with your workouts, you’ve got to do something else.
 The best option is to adjust your workout schedule.
 There must be some time of the day when you’re bothering fewer people or it’s more acceptable to make noise.

 You can discuss with your neighbors which time of day it would be acceptable to scream like a monster or bang your weights on the floor.

 With all the measures listed above this probably won’t be necessary since that will provide enough sound damping for most situations.
 But if you’ve got thin walls and want to work out at 3:00 A.M. you might have to make some compromises.

 Where to start?

 What should you do first?
 It depends on your situation.
-With a few simple changes you can probably eliminate a large part of the noises.
-Changing your workout routine a little bit is easier, faster and cheaper than to keep the noise from escaping.
+With a few simple changes, you can probably eliminate a large part of the noises.
+Changing your workout routine a little bit is easier, faster, and cheaper than keeping the noise from escaping.